 Every electrical (EIS) or optical (OIS) image stabilization systems have to be deactivated on your camera and/or your lens.

-The more dynamic is the scene you want to film, the more you’ll have to increase the shutter speed to avoid motion blur.
-E.g. If you’re filming when walking, 1/125 could be quite enough but the result will be more efficient with a higher one.
+The more dynamic the scene you want to film is, the more you will have to increase the shutter speed to avoid motion blur.
+E.g. If you are filming when walking, 1/125 could be quite enough but the result will be more efficient with a higher one.

 For optimal rendering, setup your action cam with:

 - 4:3 image ratio like 1440 or 2.7K